ppy/osu-wiki/news/2018/2018-05-06-project-loved-week-of-may-6th.md

 [![](/wiki/shared/news/2018-05-06-project-loved-week-of-may-6th/taiko/marianne-nottaiko-edit-.jpg)](https://osu.ppy.sh/community/forums/topics/742402)

-[Yooh - MariannE (NotTaiko Edit)](https://osu.ppy.sh/beatmapsets/673935) by ::Gezoda::{ user=481582 }, [Mew104](https://osu.ppy.sh/users/2345156) and ::katacheh::{ user=6651672 }\
+[Yooh - MariannE (NotTaiko Edit)](https://osu.ppy.sh/beatmapsets/673935) by ::Gezoda::{ user=481582 }, ::Mew104::{ user=2345156 } and ::katacheh::{ user=6651672 }\
 *written by ::Gezoda::{ user=481582 }*

 MariannE sounds like a familiar name in the Loved section, right?
 Well, [yes](https://osu.ppy.sh/beatmapsets/521862).
 This is a fast-paced challenge that will require focus at all times.
-It's a collaboration between ::Gezoda::{ user=481582 }, [Mew104](https://osu.ppy.sh/users/2345156) and ::katacheh::{ user=6651672 }, each providing their own gimmicks!
+It's a collaboration between ::Gezoda::{ user=481582 }, ::Mew104::{ user=2345156 } and ::katacheh::{ user=6651672 }, each providing their own gimmicks!
 Now known as Yukiko's Challenge, this thing will either make you yell in triangles, or just label every mod that ever shows up as banned/illegal.
 To those who are coming for the full combo, we hope you still remembered that this isn't Taiko anymore!

 [![](/wiki/shared/news/2018-05-06-project-loved-week-of-may-6th/taiko/hana-kagerou.jpg)](https://osu.ppy.sh/community/forums/topics/742403)

 [Minamotoya feat.
-Kuroa\* - Hana Kagerou](https://osu.ppy.sh/beatmapsets/491879) by ::K-2::{ user=1807472 } and [KamizonoShinobu](https://osu.ppy.sh/users/1163051)\
+Kuroa\* - Hana Kagerou](https://osu.ppy.sh/beatmapsets/491879) by ::K-2::{ user=1807472 } and ::KamizonoShinobu::{ user=1163051 }\
 *written by ::Gezoda::{ user=481582 }*

 If you liked [KHAMEN BREAK](https://osu.ppy.sh/beatmapsets/426572), you will love [Hana Kagerou](https://osu.ppy.sh/beatmapsets/491879) so much that you will replay it.
 Made by ::Ni-Sokkususu::{ user=1807472 } (now known as K-2), and with a difficulty made by ::KamizonoShinobu::{ user=1163051 }, this set uses a variety of hitsounds to enhance the high-quality mapping provided.
 Ranging from traditional Japanese instruments to more western kick drums, and without forgetting the infamous banging noise from SOUND VOLTEX, this beatmap is a delight to the ears!